jsminem/terraform-guardium-datastore-audit/modules/aws-mysql-rds-audit/README.md

 ## CloudWatch Integration

-This module configures CloudWatch integration for MariaDB RDS auditing.
+This module configures CloudWatch integration for MySQL RDS auditing.
 The audit logs are sent to a CloudWatch log group with the format:

 ```
-/aws/rds/instance/<mariadb_rds_cluster_identifier>/audit
+/aws/rds/instance/<mysql_rds_cluster_identifier>/audit
 ```

 Guardium is configured to collect and analyze these logs.